 When the mob were tired of mere Negrobeating, they added to it the excitement of incendiarism.
 It was good fun seeing 'Negroes' being burnt in their houses, or trying to escape from the flames only to fall victims to the fury of the mob.
 Even here women took a hand.
-'They pursued the women who were driven out of the burning houses with the idea not of extinguishing their burning clothing, but of inflicting added pain, if They stood around in groups, laughing possible. and jeering, while they witnessed the final writhings of the terror and pain-wracked wretches who crawled to the streets to die after their flesh had been cooked in their own houses.'
+'They pursued the women who were driven out of the burning houses with the idea not of extinguishing their burning clothing, but of inflicting added pain, if possible.
+They stood around in groups, laughing and jeering, while they witnessed the final writhings of the terror and painwracked wretches who crawled to the streets to die after their flesh had been cooked in their own houses.'

 Dr. Du Bois and Miss Gruening collected testimonies of many people in the hospital.
 The victims examined by them included a large number of women.
-One of them, Narcis Gurley, in her seventy-first year, thirty years a room-keeper and laundress in East St. Louis, related that she did not stir out of her house-being afraid-till the blazing walls fell in.
-She got her arms burnt a white man whom he thought to be a friend.
+One of them, Narcis Gurley, in her 71st year, 30 years a room-keeper and laundress in East St. Louis, related that she did not stir out of her house-being afraid-till the blazing walls fell in.
+She got her arms burnt.

+Edward Spencer, a Negro worker, 5 years a resident of East St. Louis had taken his family, 7 children and a wife to friends out from East St. Louis and walked down the street with a whiteman whom he thought to be a friend.
 When he passed this man's gate, he was shot by this same man in both arms and back.

-Edward Spencer, a Negro worker, five years a resident of East St. Louis, had taken his family, seven children and his wife, to friends out from East St. Louis, and walked down the street with

-We have not space to reproduce or summarize more statements and accounts of fancy cruelties at East St. Louis.
-The recital of facts in The Crisis is followed by this terse comment, to aid the imagination of the reader in forming a vivid idea of what happened:
+We have not space to reproduce or summarise more statements and accounts of fancy cruelties at East St. Louis.
+The Crisis' recital of facts is followed by this terse comment to aid the imagination of the reader to form a vivid idea of what happened:

 "First the mob, always a frightful thing, lowering in dense cowardly ranks through the streets.
-Then the fleeing Negroes, hunted, despairing.
-A hoarse sullen cry, 'Get the Nigger!'
+Then the fleeing Negroes, hunted despairing.
+A hoarse sullen cry 'Get the Nigger!'
 A shower of bullets, of bricks and stones.
-The flash of meat-cleavers and pickaxes.
-The merciless flames.
-And everywhere bodies, blood, hate and terrible levity.
+The flash of meat-cleavers and pick-axes.
+The merciless flames, And everywhere bodies, blood hate and terrible levity.

 "All our hunting-songs and descriptions deal with the glory of the chase as seen and felt by the hunters.
-No one has visualized the psychology of the quarry, the driven, hunted things.
+No one has visualized the psychology of the quarry, the driven hunted things.
 The Negroes of East St. Louis have in their statements supplied the world with that lack."

 And yet it must not be concluded that East St. Louis was the worst thing for these distressed folk.
-A worker in a tobacco factory whom the rioters hit with clubs and bricks and stamped upon the head, and who had his arm broken, stated:
+A worker in a tobacco factory whom the rioters hit with clubs and bricks and stamped upon the head and who had his arm broken stated:

 "I shall never return to the South, whatever may happen to me here, for in the South it is always killing and burning some of our people.
-I shall stay in St Louis."
+I shall stay in St. Louis."

 That was the resolve of many other victims also.
-Asked a woman aged sixty-five whom Miss Gruening saw poking almost in the desolate ruins of what had once been her home, she replied, "What are we to do?
+Asked a woman aged sixty-five whom

+Miss Gruening saw poking almost in the desolate ruins of what had once been her home, 'What are we to do?
 We can't live South and they don't want us North.
-What are we to do?"
+What are we to do?'